NCAR/esm-collection-spec/README.md

-- The [THREDDS Client Catalog Specification ](https://www.unidata.ucar.edu/software/tds/current/catalog/InvCatalogSpec.html) is a excellent, full-featured, mature specification aimed at a similar type of datasets.
+- The [THREDDS Client Catalog Specification ](https://www.unidata.ucar.edu/software/tds/current/catalog/InvCatalogSpec.html) is an excellent, full-featured, mature specification aimed at a similar type of datasets.
   We probably could have used the THREDDS spec here, and avoided defining a new one.
-  However, we are not actually planning to use THREDDS It is in XML and is controlled by Unidata.
+  However, we are not actually planning to use THREDDS.
+  The spec is in XML and is controlled by Unidata (not open for pull requests).
   For the cloud, some innovation is likely needed.
   We were looking for something simpler and more open to hacking from the community.